Childhood Commercial Hotel Home Investment with Jay Anderson

 Staying in the property occasionally but also driving back home, Anderson reveals a little more about the property including what type it was and the condition they purchased it in…

-It was an unrenovated two bedroom unit in an old art deco building that was built in 1916.
-Condition of the apartment itself was terrible.
+It was an unrenovated two-bedroom unit in an old art deco building that was built in 1916.
+The condition of the apartment itself was terrible.
 It looked like it hadn’t had anything done to it or been touched since 1916.

 So it’s a small story.
-Amazing property actually.
+The amazing property actually.
 There is 16 units in the complex.

 And so we basically renovated that first one ourselves, got it revalued and kind of went, “well that was easy, let’s do it again.”
 So as many people do, we came out of the first one thinking we are an expert and thought, “yeah, this is just a matter of rinse and repeat and let’s let’s try and do it again.”